New Rhythms, Healthy Margins and Pie

 https://a.storyblok.com/f/105468/750x375/4f6ac3c417/pie.png

 What questions do you need to ask yourself, your team, your key volunteers, even your family, to help you figure out what this coming season will look like, and how to make it work?
-Rather than riding the bullet train to Christmas and crashing into New Year’s Eve while Sundays chase you down week in and week out, what do the coming months look like, and what do you need to stay healthy, grounded, and keeping pace with Jesus?
+What do the coming months look like, and what do you need to stay healthy, grounded, and keeping pace with Jesus?

 Your activity pie chart